Densz/Matcha/README.md

 ### Need to do
 * Reset password with email => Kneth
+* Search users Page - Show online user and blocked user
 * Check Location / javascript is enough ?
-* Search users Page - Show online user
-* Block user and everything coming from him / Notifications / SearchPage
-* Upload photos => Arnaud
-* L’utilisateur doit clairement voir si le profil consulté est connecté ou “like” le sien, et doit pouvoir “unlike”.

 #### Details
 * Babel